From Netscape v1.0 to Web 2.0 Our Story Spans 2 Eras and 20 Years

 The result was the development of a powerful Federated Search technology called WebSources, which quickly became popular with a new breed of recruiting professional – the sourcing specialist.

 Next, we turned our attention to candidate engagement.

 Along the way, we realized that we could get hiring managers to participate in recruiting if we gave them a modern web portal with real-time information on recruiting projects.
-As it turned out, this not only added transparency, but helped hiring managers gain new respect for the work efforts that went into building good talent pipelines and recruiting passive candidates.
+As it turned out, this not only added transparency, but helped hiring managers gain new respect for the efforts that went into building good talent pipelines and recruiting passive candidates.

-Finally, realizing that every company has a different way to go to market and attract and retain great Talent, we delivered a flexible data model and configurable workflow engine to support the creation of referral management, agency management, internal mobility and fully bespoke recruiting solutions for any region of the world.
+Finally, realizing that every company has a different way to go to market and attract and retain great talent, we delivered a flexible data model and configurable workflow engine to support the creation of referral management, agency management, internal mobility and fully bespoke recruiting solutions for any region of the world.

 Today, Avature continues to find new ways to deliver innovative software so that our customers can continue to define pioneering business practices and gain competitive advantage.
 Our “internet company” software development life cycle – based on agile design, micro-scoping and high frequency/low risk releases – allows us to respond quickly to our customer’s needs.